wazuh/wazuh-documentation/source/getting-started/use-cases/container-security.rst

 Container alert notification with Wazuh
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Wazuh integrates with messaging platforms like :doc:`email </user-manual/manager/manual-email-report/index>` and :ref:`Slack <slack_manual_integration>`.
-It also integrates with case management solutions `Jira <https://wazuh.com/blog/how-to-integrate-external-software-using-integrator/>`__ for incident response and real-time alerting.
+It also integrates with case management solutions, like `Jira <https://wazuh.com/blog/how-to-integrate-external-software-using-integrator/>`__ , for incident response and real-time alerting.
 This ensures that security teams are promptly notified whenever potential threats or unauthorized actions occur in containerized environments.

 The documentation on :doc:`/user-manual/manager/manual-integration` explains how the Integrator daemon allows Wazuh to connect to external APIs and case management systems tools like :ref:`PagerDuty <pagerduty_manual_integration>`.